-This unique activity is very popular with our guests and not to be missed!
+This unique activity is very popular with our guests and should not be missed!

 After having enjoyed dinner at the lapa restaurant, guests travel in open viewing vehicles to Rooisand’s very own observatory, situated way up on a hill approximately 2.5 km away.
 The short drive is an experience in itself: due to the almost optimal observation conditions (little light pollution and very low humidity) guests are offered a fabulous naked-eye view of the breathtakingly clear southern sky.